New Email Marketing Standard: Quality over Quantity

-On my opinion teaching marketers how to create email campaigns in the right way – with a double opt-in subscription method, optimized email newsletter, proper sender authentication records, bounce email management system and reliable unsubscribe procedure – is more important than telling the marketers what not to do.
+On my opinion teaching marketers how to create email campaigns in the right way – with a confirmed opt-in method, optimized email newsletter, proper sender authentication records, bounce email management system and reliable unsubscribe procedure – is more important than telling the marketers what not to do.
 When you clearly understand what and how to do, you can set your goals, define the stages of your marketing campaign and put it into practice.
 But of course, being aware of common email marketing mistakes is also a must.

 In the circumstances when budgets are more carefully estimated, planned and retrenched, email marketers will need to revise their marketing programs and find alternative email marketing approaches.

 On my honest opinion, the “send more emails to make more money” approach will not work anymore.
 Why am I thinking so?
 Because prospects are becoming thriftier and are planning purchases as wisely as never before.
 They want to spend their money for the things they really need in their life.
 Despite the fact that email is the cheapest promotional means, you’ll be out of pocket if no one buys from you.
 So, rather than increasing the volume of emails you send, you’ll want to stick to a different concept – achieving a greater relevance.
 You’ll want to make your messages more valuable and meaningful to your subscribers.
 I put several meanings into the word “relevance”: value of the email content, content match with the subscriber’s interests, optimal email frequency, and maintenance of the list activity.

 If you are not sure what to start from, look at email marketing programs below for some ideas how you can make your email campaigns more relevant to your subscribers: